-One of the requirements described in the RFA-IEE will be to conduct an Activity-level IEE that assesses environmental impacts and opportunities that are specific to the particular geographical zone of influence of the food security activity.
-An element of the Activity-level IEE will be a CRM screening, in accordance with the CRM Mandatory ADS Reference Chapter procedures.
+One of the requirements described in the RFA-IEE will be to conduct a Supplemental IEE that assesses environmental impacts and opportunities that are specific to the particular geographical zone of influence of the food security activity.
+An element of the Supplemental IEE will be a CRM screening, in accordance with ADS 201mal.
 These analyses are only required for successful applicants.

 Annex 10.
 M&E Plan: Applicants must submit an abridged M&E plan that describes the applicant's planned M&E approach.
-Building upon the ToC and LogFrame included earlier in the program description, the M&E plan should illustrate:
+Building upon the ToC and LogFrame included earlier in the activity design, the M&E plan should illustrate: